kod34/APwner/README.md

 ```

 ### 📝 Notes
-- To send deauthentication packets to specific stations within the network, input the numbers corresponding to the devices separated by a space (Station: 1 3 4)
+- To send deauthentication packets to specific stations within the network, input the numbers corresponding to the devices separated by a space (ex: 1 3 4)
 - Airodump captures are stored in the <b>/tmp/apwner_dumps/</b> directory.
 - Handshakes are stored in the <b>./handshakes/</b> directory.